Options Clearing

 Key Takeaways

-- Options clearing involves the reconciliation of trade data between the buyer and seller.
+- Options clearing involves the reconciliation of trade data between the buyer and seller to ensure accuracy.

 - The Options Clearing Corporation (OCC) acts as the central counterparty for all U.S. exchange-listed options.